Emik03/wawa/wawa.Schemas/Documentation/TweaksEditorSettings.md

 ## TweaksEditorSettings Class

-The class for holding the settings schema object used by tweaks for the mod settings.
+The class for holding the settings schema object used by tweaks for the mod settings.<p/>`[PublicAPI]`

 ```csharp
 public sealed class TweaksEditorSettings :